If you have been injured at work in Georgia, Help Begins Here.

 Your employer does not fully understand workers' comp and they cannot provide you all of the information you need to make good decisions after an injury.
 Most companies are more concerned about their insurance premiums increasing than your injury.
 There are even some companies that systematically ignore employees reporting injuries.

 Your problems do not stop there.
-Even after your claim has been opened, the insurance company will take over, and they are even less trustworthy.
-They frequently deny medical treatment and they look for any reason to avoid paying you for your lost earnings.
+Even after your claim has been opened, the insurance company will take over, and they are often less trustworthy than your employer.
+Insurance will frequently deny medical procedures and look for any reason to avoid paying you for your lost earnings.

 Of course, even if you receive some basic relief from workers' compensation, you may find that your company treats you like a second class citizen after your injury.
 Does it seem like they are looking for a reason to fire you?